 NAFAPA is constituted as the North American branch of the International Federation of Adapted Physical Activity (hereinafter referred to as IFAPA).

-NAFAPA is an international organization dedicated to the conduct, implementation, and dissemination of research in the practice of adapted physical activity.
+Mission: The mission of NAFAPA is to advance scientific inquiry and the creation, dissemination, and application of knowledge in Adapted Physical Activity.

+Vision: An Adapted Physical Activity field that ensures equitable opportunities for meaningful participation in physical activity, sport, and exercise for individuals experiencing disability across the lifespan.

 Article 2.
 Purposes